haches/e4mooc/README.md

-#E4MOOC - Eiffel 4 Massive Open Online Courses
+#E4MOOC

-A web application that allows to display, modify, compile and run Eiffel programs in the browser.
+E4MOOC is short for *Eiffel 4 Massive Open Online Courses*-.
+It's a web application that allows to display, modify, compile and run Eiffel programs in the browser.

 ## URL structure